adobe/spectrum-css/README.md

 @import "node_modules/@spectrum-css/icon/dist/index.css";

 /*
-  For components with multiple contexts available, load only the context you need (spectrum or express) by sourcing index-base.css and the theme you need from the themes directory.
+  Recommended: For components with multiple contexts available, if you want access to all contexts, load the index.css file, which includes all contexts and component variables.
 */
+@import "node_modules/@spectrum-css/button/dist/index.css";

+/*
+  If you only need the spectrum visual context: For components with multiple contexts available, load only the spectrum context by sourcing index-base.css and the spectrum theme from the themes directory.
+*/
 @import "node_modules/@spectrum-css/button/dist/index-base.css";
 @import "node_modules/@spectrum-css/button/dist/themes/spectrum.css";
 ```

-Tokens values are mapped to context-specific classes which can be applied to the `<html>` element or at any place in your DOM where you wish to encapsulate or alter the visual language of your Spectrum components.
+Tokens values are mapped to context-specific classes which can be applied to the `<html>` element or any place in your DOM where you wish to encapsulate or alter the visual language of your Spectrum components.

-All available contexts should be defined in order to load all the appropriate custom properties for the components you are using.
+All contexts you want to use must be defined in order to load all the appropriate custom properties for the components you are using.

+#### Global variables
-#### Visual language
+##### Visual language

 * `.spectrum` - The default visual language for Spectrum CSS
-* `.spectrum--express` - A variant of the standard visual language
+* `.spectrum--express` - A variant of the standard visual language. _This visual language will be deprecated in Spectrum 2_.

-#### Scales
+##### Scales

 Scales represent the browsing context of the user.
 They are used to adjust the size of components to improve readability and usability on different devices.

 * `.spectrum--medium` - The default scale for Spectrum CSS, used for desktop and tablet devices
 * `.spectrum--large` - A larger scale for Spectrum CSS, used for mobile devices and other small screens to create a more touch-friendly experience

-#### Themes (colorstops)
+##### Themes (colorstops)

 Themes represent the color scheme of the user's browsing context.
 They are used to adjust the color of components to improve readability and usability in different environments.

 * `.spectrum--light` - The default theme for Spectrum CSS, used for light mode
 * `.spectrum--dark` - A darker theme for Spectrum CSS, used for dark mode

-Other modes are available but are in the process of being deprecated and should not be used in new projects.
+Other themes are available but are in the process of being deprecated and should not be used in new projects.

-#### Example
+#### Context example

 Put together, we would define the context for our application in the following way: